flipperdevices/flipperzero-firmware/README.md

 - LED indicator (Whether or not the LED's will be on)
 - Reset settings (Puts all the settings back to the defaults)
 ## Playlist editor:
+- Create PLaylist (Creates a new playlist with the given name)
 - Delete playlist (Deletes the selected playlist)
 - Rename playlist (Renames the selected playlist to the new name provided)
-- View playlist content (Allows you to view the items in the playlist)
+- View playlist content (Allows you to view the contents of the playlist)
-- Add NFC Item (Allows you to select a NFC item to add to the end of playlist)
+- Add NFC Item (Adds the selected nfc item to the currently selected playlist)
 ## Development plans/ideas:
 Things i would like to add:
 - Ability to remove cards from the playlist